ericmjl/thesis/text/01-introduction.md

 The influenza A virus has inflicted economic and social damage annually on the order of X billions of dollars (#factcheck, #cite).
 Being a pathogen with zoonotic origins [^zoonotic], it is imperative to study its circulation, evolution and pathogenesis not only in humans, but also in animals (domestic and wild).

-In this thesis, I outline joint efforts with my colleagues to map out and identify reassortant viruses at a global scale, and use this systematic, global identification to learn more about influenza, reticulate evolution, and ecology. (#TO BE CONTINUED...)
+In this thesis, I outline efforts with my colleagues to map out and identify reassortant viruses at a global scale, and use this systematic, global identification to learn more about influenza, reticulate evolution, and ecology.

 [^zoonotic]: Being of zoonotic origin means that the virus' reservoir is in one or more animal hosts, but "spills over" into humans upon contact.
 As such, humans are the "spillover host".